RobertARandolph/AdmiralBumbleBee.com/Health.md

 ### Lifestyle

 * Sit/Stand Desk - Recommended by Dr, paradoxically has been a great benefit.
 Standing while working for even a few minutes at a time reduces pain in hands.
 Changes in posture seem to reduce severity of muscle twitches, even in muscles that aren't involved in the posture change.
 * Calligraphy - I've taken up calligraphy to help practice and retain fine motor control in my hands.
-It has been quite effective.
+It has been effective thusfar, and it's enjoyable.
 * Note taking - I have switched my note taking from typing in [Orgmode](https://orgmode.org) to physically writing in a [notebook](https://www.jetpens.com/Maruman-Mnemosyne-N195A-Special-Memo-Notebook-A5-7-mm-Rule/pd/4585) with one of my favorite [pens](https://www.jetpens.com/TWSBI-Diamond-580-Smoke-Rose-Gold-Fountain-Pen-Medium-Nib/pd/29652) or [pencils](https://www.jetpens.com/Rotring-600-Lead-Holder-Drop-System-2-mm-Silver-Body/pd/8046).
 I retain use of my hands for much longer taking notes this way.
   * It has taken conscious practice handwriting, around 30-60 minutes a day, to develop and maintain habits that do not lead to increased tension or loss of sensation.
 * [Resistance band training](https://www.amazon.com/gp/product/B012ZWS9DA/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) - Almost any exercise leads to muscle twitching and weakness.
 I've found that resistance bands offer me the most workout time for the least post-workout symptoms.
 High reps, low resistance, slow movements.